On multisets, interpolated multiple zeta values and limit laws: Introduction

 The goal of this work is to unify these two topics, namely interpolated (truncated) multiple zeta values and the enumeration of $k$-subsets and $k$-multisets.
 We study $k$-\myt{multisets} of $[n]$ and introduce a \myt{weighted enumeration} of $k$-multisets of $[n]$ in terms of a given weight sequence $\boldsymbol{a}=(a_j)_{j\in\N}$.
 Our weighted enumeration also takes into account an additional parameter $\sigma=\sigma_{n,k}$.
 It is defined similarly to Yamamoto~\cite{Y}: $\sigma$ counts the number of equalities in the nested sum representation, corresponding to the number of plus signs in~\eqref{EqYamamoto} or~\eqref{EqYamamotoOrdered}.
 The weighted enumeration also has an \myt{algebraic interpretation}, connecting elementary symmetric functions $e_k$ and complete symmetric functions $h_k$; moreover power sum $p_ks$ also appear in an alternative representation.

 In the next section we introduce our weighted enumeration of $k$-multisets, given an arbitrary sequence $(a_j)_{j\in \N}$ of positive reals, $a_j>0$.
 Closely related ideas have been considered by Vignat and Takhare~\cite{VW}, who considered (non-truncated) generalized multiple zeta values and infinity products, with $(a_j)_{j\in \N}$ given by the zeros of certain special functions.
 Moreover, Bachmann very briefly discussed related ideas at the end of his article~\cite{B}.
+Also related are the partition zeta functions introduced by Schneider~\cite{Schneider}.

-We study two aspects of the weighted enumerations: first, its relation to $k$-sets and $k$-multisets and to the interpolated (truncated) multiple zeta function, second, the probabilistic aspects of $\sigma$.
+We study two aspects of the weighted enumerations: first, its relation to $k$-sets and $k$-multisets and to the interpolated (truncated) multiple zeta function, leading to our main result in Theorems~\ref{PropGF}, and second, the probabilistic aspects of $\sigma$.
 While the algebraic and number theoretic aspects of interpolated multiple zeta values have been studied in the literature, no studies so far have been conducted on its stochastic properties concerning structures of large size and its distribution, to the best of the author's knowledge.
-Questions such as "what is the expected value of the parameter $\sigma$" or "are there the limit law of $\sigma$" have not been considered before.
+Questions such as "what is the expected value of the parameter $\sigma$" or "what is the limit law of $\sigma$" have not been considered before.

 Introducing suitably defined random variables $S_{n,k}$, we study the distribution of $\sigma$, as well as limit laws for $k$ or $n$ tending to infinity.
 In particular, we show that the parameter $\sigma$ in $k$-multisets follows a hypergeometric distribution and derive Poisson and Gaussian limit laws.
 For $\zts_n(\{1\}_k)$ we show that also different limit laws occur.
 In a later section we introduce refinements of the parameter $\sigma$ an also discuss related random variables.
-It turns out that the random variables $S_{n,k}$, its refinements and its limit laws are closely related to many quantities studied earlier in combinatorial probability theory: maxima in hypercubes~\cite{Bai,Hwang2004}, unsuccessfull seach in binary search tree~\cite{DobSmy1996}, descendants in increasing trees~\cite{KP2006}, edge-weighted increasing trees~\cite{KP2008,KW}, distances in increasing trees~\cite{Dob1996,DobSmy1996}, leaf-isolation procedures in random trees~\cite{KP2008b}, as well as asymptotics of the Poisson distribution~\cite{DobSmy1996,Hwang1999}.
+It turns out that the random variables $S_{n,k}$, its refinements and its limit laws are closely related to many quantities studied earlier in combinatorial probability theory: maxima in hypercubes~\cite{Bai,Hwang2004}, unsuccessfull search in binary search tree~\cite{DobSmy1996}, descendants in increasing trees~\cite{KP2006}, edge-weighted increasing trees~\cite{KP2008,KW}, distances in increasing trees~\cite{Dob1996,DobSmy1996}, leaf-isolation procedures in random trees~\cite{KP2008b}, as well as asymptotics of the Poisson distribution~\cite{DobSmy1996,Hwang1999}.